jiaye-wu/jiaye-wu.github.io/_pages/en-us/positions.md

           <div class="col-sm-6">
             <p><strong>Basic conditions</strong></p>
             <ul>
-                <li>Programs Offered: Optics, Microelectronics, Physics, Electronic Information Science and Technology, Computer Science and Technology (with a focus on applied physics)</li>
+                <li>Candidates should major in one of these disciplines: Optics, Microelectronics, Physics, Electronic Information Science and Technology, Computer Science and Technology (with a focus on applied physics)</li>
-                <li>Candidates must have strong English proficiency in listening, speaking, reading, and writing, and have passed the CET-4 and CET-6 exams.</li>
+                <li>Candidates must be proficient in English listening, speaking, reading, and writing, and have passed the CET-4 and CET-6 exams.</li>
                 <li>Candidates should possess strong self-motivation, self-discipline, goal-oriented thinking, and execution capabilities.</li>
-                <li>Candidates should have a solid foundation in physics, mathematics, and optics, along with basic computer programming skills.</li>
+                <li>Candidates should have a solid foundation in physics, mathematics, and optics, along with basic computer programming skills and hands-on skills.</li>
                 <li>Candidates should demonstrate strong moral character and possess a spirit of teamwork and mutual support.</li>
             </ul>
           </div>